Zooming In

 Why have so many governments struggled in recent elections, and why are populists’ extreme messages so successful?
 Problems with communication and narratives might be part of the answer.

-By Flavia Faraone, 2 minutes read
+by Flavia Faraone, 2 minutes read

 On November 13th, the Dutch government announced that it would strengthen border controls with its neighboring countries, Belgium and Germany.
 The restrictions will be put into force on December 9th and will remain in place for the following six months at least.
 The controls will be carried out in order to limit migrants’ access to the country.
 The three countries are all part of the Schengen area, which t guarantees free movement of people and goods and which involves almost all of the European Union member States.